Where to Stay for Your Walt Disney World Vacation

 Part of the planning process should be you thinking about your group and how important or valuable these perks might be for you.

-While staying off-property can cut the cost of a hotel room in many cases, there are several factors that should be considered in choosing one.
+While staying off-property can cut the cost of a hotel room in many cases, there are several factors that should be considered.
 Some hotels supply free shuttle transportation to and from Disney parks, but many do not.
 Others contract through Mears Transportation for shuttle transportation and pass the cost on to hotel guests.
-Some provide no transportation options at all.
-Hotels located on International Drive in Orlando offer transportation to and from Universal Studios, Sea World and Wet ‘N’ Wild, but many do not offer complimentary transportation to the Disney theme parks.
+Some provide no transportation options to the theme parks at all.
+In addition, many hotels located on International Drive in Orlando offer transportation to and from Universal Studios and Sea World, but do not offer complimentary transportation to the Disney theme parks.

 There are also select non-Disney-owned and/or off-property hotels, such as the Swan and Dolphin hotels, Disney Springs hotels and Good Neighbor hotels, that can be booked directly through Disney with limited packages with a few Disney extras.
 Such hotels may be able to take advantage of a few limited Disney perks such as Extra Magic Hours, package delivery from parks to resorts, and free parking.
 These perks will vary for hotels or hotel groups, and be sure to check on resort fees that might be charged on top of the advertised rate.
 Click the individual links above to discover the Disney perks for each.
 The rule of thumb is if a hotel can be booked through Disney, it will have some type of transportation to and from Walt Disney World theme parks available to guests, either for free, or in a few cases, for a fee.